Nanophotonics

 To determine the photonic behavior of such an array, we employ the wavelength and angle-resolved CL (WARCL) technique.
 The WARCL pattern shows distinct anisotropy at several wavelengths relevant to the pillar material, dimensions, and periodicity.

-This shows the anisotropy in the light emission as a function of wavelength, which is directly useful in potential display technology.
-However, the wavelength-angle bases are not ideal for the analysis of photonic modes; for this one, they may transform from wavelength-angle to energy-momentum bases.
+This shows the anisotropy in the light emission as a function of wavelength, which is directly valuable for potential display technology.
+However, the wavelength-angle bases are not ideal for analyzing photonic modes; for this, they may transform from wavelength-angle to energy-momentum bases.

 Energy-momentum dispersion along 110 degrees from the +x axis.

-In this way, CL is useful to probe the local density of optical states (LDOS) in the photonic specimen, which is of paramount importance in the design of nanophotonic structures.
+In this way, CL is useful for probing the local density of optical states (LDOS) in the photonic specimen, which is paramount in designing nanophotonic structures.

 Determining photonic band structure by energy-momentum spectroscopy in an electron microscope